GatorShan/Tragopogon-Methylation-Project/methylKit_analysis/README.md

 ```

 ### 2.4 Read Bismark alignment for T. dubius, T. pratensis, T. miscellus, and two subgenomes; mincov = 1
-The minimum read coverage to call a mehtylation status for a base is 1 (mincov = 1). **The purpose of this step is to collect all base information at the very beginning of the analysis, and then may apply the filter for minimum coverage in following steps.**
+The minimum read coverage to call a mehtylation status for a base is 1 (mincov = 1). **The purpose of this step is to collect all base information at the very beginning of the analysis, and then may apply the filter for minimum coverage in following steps.
+However, after identify overlapping bases across the diploid parents and the two subgenomes, if then apply mincov = 3 when using function methRead, the bases left won't be found in all samples.
+Therefore, it seems like the mincov = 3 filter should be applied when calling methylation from Bismark alignment (check out section 2.5).**
 #### 2.4.1 CpG methylation
 For T. dubius, T. pratensis, and T. miscellus, scripts `processBismarkAln_CG_minCOV-1_V1.r` and `processBismarkAln_CG_minCOV-1_V1.sh` were used.
 For the subgneomes of T. miscellus, scripts `processBismarkAln_subgenome_compare_CG_minCOV-1_V1.r` and `processBismarkAln_subgenome_compare_CG_minCOV-1_V1.sh` were used.